 - Land use, revenue, and economic development issues

-When disputes arise, Nixon Peabody’s Indian Law team applies its proven track record of delivering successful results for our clients in some of the most complex, significant, and high-profile Indian land claims and gaming-related litigation in the nation.
-Our attorneys use a collaborative approach, seeking client input on tactical decisions to keep the focus of the litigation on the client’s desired outcome.
+Our clients turn to us to deliver the desired result in some of the most complex, significant and high-profile Indian land claims and gaming-related litigation in the nation.
+We use a collaborative approach, seeking client input on tactical decisions to keep the focus of the litigation on the desired outcome.

 On behalf of the County of Suffolk, NY, and numerous other clients, Nixon Peabody successfully obtained dismissal of a complaint by the Shinnecock Indian Tribe, which was seeking to reclaim land allegedly conveyed in violation of the federal Indian Trade and Intercourse Act (ITIA), commonly referred to as the “Non-intercourse Act.”

 Counties of Madison and Oneida, New York (Stockbridge-Munsee Tribe Land Claim)